 Beatriu de Pinós

-3 year postdoc positions to join any Catalan university.
+3 year postdoc position to join any Catalan university.
 Candidates cannot have stayed in Spain for more than 12 months in the last 3 years.
 Candidates must also have at least 2 years of postdoc experience outside of Spain.
 There is also a specific call for US researchers called "Beatriu de Pinós Talent Bridge".

-Link to last call: Regular / Talent Bridge
+Link to last call: Regular / Talent Bridge.

 Juan de la Cierva